Find Nursing Colleges

 There are 1,404 full-time undergraduates at LCCC, and 3,838 students altogether.
 The school has a student-to-faculty ratio of 14 to 1.

-26% of LCCC students take out loans to afford college costs.
+Approximately 26% of the students who attend this school take out loans.
 The typical student loan amount is $4,483 a year.
-The student loan default rate of 4.4% means most graduates are not struggling to pay off their loans.
+The school reports a student loan default rate of 4.4% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from LCCC is $34,318.